• Skip to main content

 For the chocolate topping

 • Break the chocolate into pieces and place it into a microwave safe bowl.
-Microwave on medium-high heat in 30 second bursts, stirring between each addition, until the chocolate has melted and is completely smooth.
+Microwave on medium (50%) power in 30 second bursts, stirring between each addition, until the chocolate has melted and is completely smooth.

-• **Optional** stir 1-2 tablespoons of vegetable oil through the melted chocolate to make the chocolate topping a little softer.
+• **Optional** stir 1 tablespoon of vegetable oil through the melted chocolate to make the chocolate topping a little softer.

-• Spread the melted chocolate evenly over the top of the biscuit base and sprinkle the chocolate with the crushed peppermint chocolate pieces.
+• Spread the melted chocolate evenly over the top of the biscuit base.
+While the chocolate is still melted, sprinkle the chocolate with the additional crushed peppermint chocolate pieces.

-• Refrigerate overnight, or for at least 2-3 hours.
+• Refrigerate overnight, or for at least 2-3 hours before slicing.

 • Once chilled, slice and serve.
 Enjoy!